ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 of the upstream repository to merge the contents of the feature branch on the contributor’s repository into the main branch on the upstream repository.
-This step is remarkably similar to making a PR in the Git Feature Branch Workflow.
+This step is remarkably similar to making a PR in the **Git Feature Branch Workflow**.
 The only difference is that the contributor navigates their browser to the upstream, remote repository, not the personal remote, and initiates the PR there.
 Specifically, the following steps are once again followed, but